ScudraServicos/application_model/README.md

 5. **ume-retailer**: Data extracted from column `name` in table `tabela prd-ume-data.prd_datastore_public.retailers`.
 6. **ume-state**: Full name in upper case (e.g. PARÁ).

-The Bvs's attributes are extract from BVS Api.
+The Bvs's attributes are extracted from BVS Api.
 Bellow are the instructions that map the payload names to real names in BVS API.

 1. **bvsIncome-CLASSRENDAV2**: `CLASSRENDAV2`
 2. **bvsIncome-RendaPresumida**: `RNDRPRPNMMESPFLGBREGV2`